Azure/Vision-AI-DevKit-Pages/docs/_docs/mlads.md

 ### Setup the camera

 1. Connect your laptop to the camera allocated to you.
 The camera has a fresh firmware and should be blinking three red lights.
-That means it's running it's own access point and you can connect to it with your laptop and setup the device
+That means it's running it's own access point and you can connect to it with your laptop and setup the device.
+You will find the access point name from the bottom of the camera.
+It will be in format of MSIOT_xxxxxx (xxxxxx is the last 6 characters of the device’s Wi-Fi mac address, e.g. MSIOT_BD097D). **Note** there are 30 of these devices running the access point at the same time, finding the correct one can be challenging.
 2. If you have an existing IoT Hub and IoT Device defined access Azure portal and get a connection string for the IoT device.
 3. Once connected to the camera (unless done automatically) please open your browser and access [setupaicamera.ms](https://setupaicamera.ms){:target="_blank"}
 4. During the OOBE (Out-Of-Box Experience) Please connect the camera to **MSFTGUEST** Wifi.
 No password required.

-Note: after the setup you will be able to stream the picture from the camera either to a browser or VLC / Open VC player.
+**Note:** after the setup you will be able to stream the picture from the camera either to a browser or VLC / Open VC player.
 In order for that to work your laptop needs to be connected to the same network than the camera (MSFTGUEST)

 ### Train an example model using CustomVision.ai

-You will build a custom AI model to detect when someone is wearing an hard hat.
-(You should have a hard hat on your desk to use for model validation.)
+You will build a custom AI model to detect when someone is wearing a hard hat.
 You will use the [Azure Custom Vision service](https://customvision.ai){:target="_blank"} to build the model.

 ### Setup up a new Custom Vision project
 - Login to Azure Custom Vision Service at [https://customvision.ai](https://customvision.ai){:target="_blank"}.